-Refer to page 13 for admission requirements to the College of Graduate Studies.
-In addition to meeting the requirements of the College, students must meet the following four conditions to be offered regular admission to the psychology department - 1) achieved a minimum cumulative undergraduate GPA of 2.5 on undergraduate work taken as part of a bachelor's degree, AND 2) achieved a minimum GRE-Verbal score of 300, AND 3) achieved a minimum GRE-Quantitative score of 300, AND 4) attain a calculated score of 2000 or greater based on the following formula: GPA x $400 + GRE-V + GRE-Q \ge 2000$).
+Refer to page 13-15 for admission requirements to the College of Graduate Studies.

+Prerequisites: 18 hours of undergraduate psychology courses are required of all applicants.
+May include social psychology, learning, cognition, personality, statistics, research methods and measurements.
+Students must meet the following four conditions to be offered regular admission to the Psychology Department - 1) achieved a minimum cumulative undergraduate GPA of 2.5 on undergraduate work taken as part of a bachelor's degree, AND 2) achieved a minimum GRE-Verbal score of 300, AND 3) achieved a minimum GRE- Quantitative score of 300, AND 4) attain a calculated score of 2000 or greater based on the following formula: (GPA x 400) + GRE-V + GRE-Q>=2000.
 All four conditions must be satisfied to be offered regular admission.
 Provisional admission may be granted to an applicant who fails to meet any of the first three conditions, but whose calculated score using the formula in condition 4 is 2000 or above.
-The psychology department does not grant conditional admissions.
-Review of applications for Fall admission begins March 1 and for Spring admission it begins November 1.
+The Psychology Department does not grant conditional admission.
+Review of applications for Fall admission begins March 1st and for Spring admission it begins November 1st.
 Later applications will be considered based upon openings.
-Applicants to the Department of Psychology must be formally admitted to the department before they can enroll in any classes.
-Any updates or changes to admissions requirements may be found at www.apsu.edu/psychology/grad2.htm.
+Applicants to the Department of Psychology must be formally admitted to the department before they can enroll in classes.
+Any updates or changes to admission requirements may be found at www.apsu.edu/psychology/grad2.htm.

-MASTER OF ARTS
+MASTER OF ARTS (M.A.)